sketchplugins/plugin-directory/README.md

 - [Light/dark Switch](https://github.com/chaos-machine/switch-theme), by Tudor Teisanu: Switch artboards' theme
 - [Sketch Foundation](https://github.com/13protons/sketch-foundation), by Alan Languirand: Toggle layer visibility for all matching layer names on any artboard to create foundational layers like notes and guides more manageable.
 - [copycat](https://github.com/azhsetiawan/sketch-copycat), by Ashar Setiawan: sketch plugin
-- [Data From Clipboard](https://github.com/Saint-loup/data-from-clipboard), by Saint-loup: A DataSupplier plugin
 - [Magic Aligner](https://github.com/HugoLis/Magic-Aligner), by Hugo Lispector: Align objects by their centers of mass
 - [Random Sizing](https://github.com/longzheng/sketch-randomsize), by Long Zheng: Sketch plugin to randomly resize selected elements.
 - [Design Tokens](https://github.com/design-meets-development/design-tokens-plugin), by Andreas Koutsoukos: A Sketch plugin that exports design Tokens to JSON format.
 You can export colors, typography, icons and utilis.
 A must-have tool for design system project.